DDragon1/suduku-solver/README.md

-# suduku-solver
+# sudoku-solver
-A suduku solver project
+A sudoku solver project